 - The size of the excess benefit transaction compared to the organization’s exempt activities;

-- Whether the organization has participated in “multiple” excess benefit transactions (defined as either (i) repeated instances of the same or substantially similar excess benefit transactions, or (ii) more than one excess benefit transaction, regardless whether they are the same type of transaction or the same persons are involved);
+- Whether the organization has participated in “multiple” excess benefit transactions (defined as either (i) repeated instances of the same or substantially similar excess benefit transactions, or (ii) more than one excess benefit transaction, regardless of whether they are the same type of transaction or the same persons are involved);

 - Whether the organization has implemented safeguards that are reasonably calculated to prevent future excess benefit transactions; and